dorinandries/dockerhw/README.md

-# Docker + Kubernetes (minikube, Windows/PowerShell) — Homework App
+# Docker + Kubernetes - Homework App

 This project is a proof of concept flask web app with Docker and Kubernetes manifests.
 These instructions assume **Windows PowerShell** and **minikube with the Docker driver**.